OpenSextant/Xponents/README.md

 Java versus Python Libraries
 ----------------------------

-Python and Java functionality overlaps but is still drastically differe.
+Python and Java functionality overlaps but is still drastically differ.
 The Core API resembles the Python library somewhat.
+The primary NLP/geocoding work is done in the Xponents SDK proper, whereas the other modules support that work as utilities and foundational data classes, etc.

+* Xponents SDK API (v3.7+) provides the Solr and client/server integrations for Gazetteer, TaxCat and PlaceGeocoder.
+* Xponents Core API (v3.7+) Java library provides most of the functionality as in the Python library.
+  It offers more complete Unicode utilities and other metadata resources such as Country, Timezone, and Language metadata.
+This is now in its own [`Xponents-Core` repo](https://github.com/OpenSextant/Xponents-Core).
+* XText [`XText` repo](https://github.com/OpenSextant/XText) is used in the SDK Examples folder to demonstrate text extraction from documents and feeding the extractors using `TextInput` class with the tuple of `(text, ID, language ID)`
 * `opensextant` (v1.5) Python API offers data utilities; Solr clients for TaxCat and Gazetteer;
   basic data models for text spans, place objects, etc.  Xponents REST client (`xlayer`) which interacts with the Java Xponents REST service.
-* Xponents Core API (v3.6) Java library provides most of the functionality as in the Python library.
-  It offers more complete Unicode utilities and other metadata resources such as Country, Timezone, and Language metadata
-* Xponents SDK API (v3.6) provides the Solr and client/server integrations for Gazetteer, TaxCat and PlaceGeocoder.

 Setup